Some of the most common questions I get asked on video quality are-

 Here are some key definitions and concepts to help everybody better understand video quality parameters.

 Pixels (p) – 1080 / 720 / 480 / 360 / 240 p

 Pixels as a quality index essentially mean the height of video in number of pixels.
 Thus, a video quality at 1080p means – the height of video is 1080 pixels.
 Now the next question is what is the width of video?
 There is no exact technically right answer but in common convention, the video is 16:9 for online playback.
 Thus the width of video becomes 1080*16/9 – 1920 pixels.

 So, in common convention 1080p means 1080 pixels as the height of video and 1920 as the width of video.
 Similarly, 480 p will mean 480 pixels in height and 480*16/9 -853 pixels as width of video.
 Though this may vary if the aspect ratio of video is different (like 4:3).
 So, until you know the aspect ratio, you cant determine the exact number of pixels in a video.

 Does pixel directly correspond to a size?
 What will be the size of 1 hour,1080 p video?

 Surprisingly there is no fixed answer to that.
 If pixel quality is fixed, then the number pixels in a video is fixed.
 E.g a 1080 p will have 1080*1920 = 2073600 pixels.
-But how much of data is captured in each pixel can vary and is determined by the streaming provider.
+But how much of data is captured in video, is not determined by number of pixels exactly.
 Thus, Youtube , Vimeo and Vdocipher can provide different size of videos for the same length and same pixel quality.
 It is even possible that say 1 hour, 1080p video of vdocipher is of lower size than 720 p of Vimeo.